BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. Place one printed share in your Primary Storage.
    1. Place one printed share in your Secondary Storage.

-**Suggested Resilience Improvement: Test MicroSD Cards for SSKR Backup.** If you chose the optional[^16] step of also saving your Recovery Key SSKR shares to MicroSD, you should now check those.
+**Suggested Resilience Improvement: Test MicroSD Cards for SSKR Active Backup.** If you chose the optional[^16] step of also saving your Recovery Key SSKR shares to MicroSD, you should now check those.

 1. [  ] Insert one of your MicroSD cards into your SD Card Reader for iPhone.
 1. [  ] In Gordian Seed Tool, touch the "QR" button to "Scan" and then choose "Files".